Andrea Doria-class cruiser

 The Andrea Doria class were helicopter cruisers of the Italian Navy.
 Italy's first major new designs of the post–World War II era, these ships were primarily designed for anti-submarine warfare tasks.
-Initially planned for three ships, the two ships that were constructed, and served until 1991 in both active and training capacities.
-The Andrea Doria class formed the basis for the larger that followed them.
+The two ships that were constructed, and served until 1991 in both active and training capacities.
+A planned third ship, Enrico Dandolo (C555), was cancelled in favor of the larger follow-on class.